Plane carrying Cardiff City soccer player Sala disappears over English Channel

 Sala’s father told Argentine TV channel C5N: “I didn’t know anything because I’m away from home, I’m a truck driver.
 A friend who saw it on TV told me.
 I’m in despair.
 I pray that this ends well.”

-“It gives me great pleasure and I can’t wait to start training, meet my new team mates and get down to work,” he said.
+Cardiff City chairman Mehmet Dalman said the club was “very concerned”.
+The club tweeted a video clip of Sala last week saying: “It gives me great pleasure and I can’t wait to start training, meet my new team mates and get down to work.”

 Sala scored 12 goals for Nantes this season.
 Officials of the Ligue 1 club did not immediately comment.